 1. Wrinkles & Fine Lines

-Collagen benefits for skin are plenty.
+Collagen benefits for the skin are plenty.
 It acts as a scaffolding (a framework or structure) for the skin, hence, losing collagen levels makes your skin sag and wrinkle.
 Losing skin collagen would also mean losing the thickness and strength of the epidermis, causing it to lose its elasticity.
 Collagen deficiency also causes the eyes to sink and the cheeks to thin and darken around the eyes.

 Fine lines begin to appear in the skin when the breakdown of collagen exceeds its production.
 Collagen, along with elastin and hyaluronic acid, plays a vital role in providing stability, increasing moisture retention, and reducing fine lines.